Quantitative Percussion Diagnostics(QPD) in a 90-Year-OldPatient with Severe Wear

 The patient, a 90-year-old male, had been under routine dental care for 20 years.
 A former runner and active property manager, he remained in good health and walked two miles daily.
 Despite the severe wear and discoloration of his teeth, he had long resisted treatment, stating that his condition did not bother him.

-From a clinical standpoint, however, significant wear suggested the likelihood of multiple cracks.
-Tooth 1 had a severe lingual cusp fracture and tooth 29 and an old, inadequately repaired gold onlay, which appeared to be leaking.
-Tooth 29 had been monitored for years, as the patient had deferred treatment, believing there was no immediate need for intervention.
+From a clinical standpoint, significant wear suggested the likelihood of multiple cracks.
+Tooth #1 had a severe lingual cusp fracture, and Tooth #29 had an old, inadequately repaired gold onlay that appeared to be leaking.
+Tooth #29 had been monitored for years, as the patient deferred treatment, believing there was no immediate need for intervention.

 Tooth 29 had a repaired gold only which appeared to be leaking.